SarahMcN25/fundamentals/README.md

 ### How to run:

 1. Open [cmder] terminal.
-2. Select repository `fundamentals`.
-3. Run `jupyter lab` or `jupyter notebook`on the command line.
+2. Run `jupyter lab` or `jupyter notebook`on the command line.
-4. The notebook should automatically launch in your browser.
+3. The notebook should automatically launch in your browser.
-5. If not, then you may need to temporarily disable security software as some internet security can interfere with jupyter.
+4. If not, then you may need to temporarily disable security software as some internet security can interfere with jupyter.
+5. Or you can copy the http link in cmder and paste into the url box of your browser.
 6. Once jupyter is open in your browser select either notebook: `pyplot.ipynb` or `cao.ipynb`
-7. In the selected notebook click on `kernal` on the tool bar and then `restart and run all`.
+7. Once the notebook is open click on `kernal` on the tool bar and then `restart and run all`.
+8. Now the notebook is ready.

 <br>